gchq/sleeper/docs/getting-started.md

 Getting started
 ===============

-This Git repository contains scripts that let you build and/or deploy Sleeper with a single command, to minimise setup.
-Other scripts are provided to interact with Sleeper.

-If you have access to the organisation's internal systems, search there for how to install Sleeper.
+If you have access to our organisation's internal systems, search there for how to install Sleeper.
+After that installation you'll be able to use any of our deployment methods, as well as the scripts to interact with Sleeper.

 We do not currently publish pre-built versions of Sleeper publicly.
-If you're an external user you may need to build it yourself.
-See the [developer guide](developer-guide.md) for how to build it, and [publishing](development/publishing.md) for tools to set up your own pre-build.
+If you're an external user you can build it yourself, or use your own publishing.
+See the [developer guide](developer-guide.md) for how to build it, and [publishing](development/publishing.md) for tools to set up your own.

 ## Environment setup